p4535992/fvtt-sense-walls-multisystem/README.md

 ### socketlib

 This module uses the [socketlib](https://github.com/manuelVo/foundryvtt-socketlib) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

-### perfect-vision (optional but suggested)

-This module uses the [Perfect Vision](https://foundryvtt.com/packages/perfect-vision) library.
-It is a optional but suggested dependency and it is recommended for the best experience and compatibility with other modules.

 ## Supported Systems